 The United Kingdom announced reforms to its air passenger duty (APD), which will increase the departure tax on most business aircraft flights from the U.K. to the United States, but will likely reduce the rate for longer flights from the U.K. to Asia, Latin America and Australia.
-The APD, which has been in place for airlines since 1994 and was first applied to business aircraft in 2013, is charged per passenger and has always varied based on the flight’s destination and the seat configuration of the aircraft.
 Read more about changes to the APD.

 For NBAA Members headed to the United Kingdom, April 1 brought about the imposition of a new aviation tax – the Air Passenger Duty.
 Although this tax has applied to commercial passengers departing the UK since 1994, the APD is being imposed on business aviation operators for the first time, and even those who are familiar with it concede it can be confusing.
-The APD applies solely to flights departing the UK, and varies according to the weight of the aircraft, the passenger capacity and the distance it travels.
+The APD applies solely to flights departing the UK.

 Listen to this week's edition of the NBAA Flight Plan podcast and read more about the new Air Passenger Duty.